 The Bi-College Education Program offers several options.
 Students may:

 The requirements for the minor in education and teacher certification are described below.
 Students interested in these options, or the other options named above, should meet with the Education Program Adviser as early as possible for advice on scheduling, preferably by the sophomore year.

-The bi-college minor in educational studies is an interdisciplinary exploration of the cultural, political, and interactional dimensions of teaching and learning and is designed for students with a broad range of education-related interests, such as graduate study in education, pursuit of elementary or secondary certification after graduation, or careers that require educational expertise.
+The bi-college minor in educational studies is an interdisciplinary exploration of the cultural, political, developmental, and interactional dimensions of teaching and learning and is designed for students with a broad range of education-related interests, such as graduate study in education, pursuit of elementary or secondary certification after graduation, or a host of activities that require educational expertise.
 Many professions and pursuits - management and training positions, research, administration and policy work, and careers in social work, health and law -- involve using an educator's skills and knowledge.
 Civic engagement, community development, and work towards social justice also require knowledge of how people learn and change.
 Because students interested in these or other education-related pursuits major in different subject areas and have different aspirations, they are encouraged to design a minor appropriate to their major area of study and their anticipated futures.

 Requirements for the minor in educational studies include: